intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/Process/README.md

 This example is located in **EXAMPLES > FROM LIBRARIES > UP SQUARED GROVE IOT DEV KIT > Process**

 ## How it works
-Process is a class built for the Arduino Yun that also works nicely on the UP Squared.
+Process is a class built for the Arduino Yun that also works nicely on the UPSquared.
 It is a built-in class so there is nothing to include.
 More about the class can be found at https://www.arduino.cc/en/Reference/YunProcessConstructor

 The basic way to use it is as follows: